Reaching Dental Production Goals Each Month

 Step 4: Confirm Restorative Appointments Well

 Confirm major appointments with attention to detail.
 You need to know that those patients are coming to their appointments.
 You also need to know that they are prepared.
 Try all of their numbers until you are able to reach them.
 Remind them of their out-of-pocket expense for their upcoming appointment.
 Also, make sure they know how much time they will need for this appointment.
-People have busy schedules.

-Step 5: Create A Strong Call List For Short Notice Reschedules
+Step 5: Create A Strong Call List for Short Notice Reschedules

 Avoid the word cancellations.
 Instead, let them know that you might have a schedule change.
 If that should happen, you would be happy to move their appointment forward.
 Then be sure you have all of their best contact info.
-You’ll want their cell phone, work phone, and email address.
-Ask if it is okay to text them with appointment openings.